fribbels/Fribbels-Epic-7-Optimizer/README.md

 ## Contributing to the project

 If you want to contribute, come by the discord server to have a chat about what you want to do.
-There's a huge list of todo items and I'm happy to have people add to the code.

 We also have an ongoing translation project to translate the optimizer into various languages.

+### Project status

+The E7 optimizer is currently in maintenance mode - I'll be keeping the project updated with new units but new feature development is on pause.

+### Setup steps

 To run the frontend code locally,